sachabest/sachabest.github.io/_posts/2017-06-02-humanizing-tech-devesh-dayal.md

 >What I’ve found is that a desire to actually leap into a topic headfirst and come out with an experience worth re-telling is more rewarding than anything

 The same inspiration is one of the many reasons why I love teaching.
 From workshops and lectures I’ve taught to one on one discussions with students, I always try to push people to realize what it is they’re excited about, and then help them get there.
 In CIS 197, students submit project proposals a month before the end of the semester in which they’re encouraged to be ambitious - to try new things and make something that has positive impact in either their lives or the lives of people around them.
 I’m constantly amazed by student ideas and how they perform once they realize it's possible.
+Teaching is very much a learning experience for me and working with all the students I've taught in the last year has really been the most rewarding and continually exciting experience of my time at Penn!